 First, both adults and children showed a similar qualitative pattern of looking behavior as signs unfolded in time.
 They began by looking at the signer to gather information about the signed sentence, before shifting gaze to the named object, followed by a return in looking to the signer.
 All signers allocated very few fixations to the distractor image at any point during the signed sentence.

 Second, children and adults tended to shift their gaze away from the signer and to the named referent prior to sign offset, providing evidence of incremental ASL processing.
 This rapid influence of language on visual attention in ASL is perhaps even more striking since premature gaze shifts could result in a degraded the linguistic signal processed in the periphery or in missing subsequent linguistic information altogether.
-Furthermore, evidence of incremental gaze shifts suggests that eye movements during ASL processing index efficiency of lexical access, as previously shown in spoken languages, which is important for future work on the psycholinguistics of early sign language acquisition.
+Furthermore, evidence of incremental gaze shifts suggests that eye movements during ASL processing index efficiency of lexical comprehension, as previously shown in spoken languages, which is important for future work on the psycholinguistics of early sign language acquisition.